Cunt Toward Enemy

 *

 Lazur parks his car.
 Rental, because things could always get worse.
 His second-best jacket, and the shirt he fell asleep in last night.
-Dark hair slashed with early gray, and blue undertones when the sun hits it.
+Dark hair slashed with early white, and blue undertones when the sun hits it.

 Car alarms are still going off like crickets of death.
 The almond cloy is overwhelming this close.
 At least it deodorizes the bodies.